Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

-the free group of rank $n$.
-Hence the free group $F_n$ of rank $n$ is a homomorphic image of $G$.
+to the free group with basis $E'$.
+Hence the free group $F(E')$ is a homomorphic image of $G$.
 Since $G$ is a one-ended two-generated group, $G$ is a proper quotient of the free group of rank two $F_2$.
-Hence $F_n$ is a proper quotient of $F_2$.
-This is obviously impossible if $n \geq 2$.
-Thus $n \leq 1$.
+Hence $F(E')$ is a proper quotient of $F_2$.
+This is impossible if $|E'|\geqslant 2$, since $F_2$ is Hopfian.
+Thus $|E'| \leqslant 1$.